psaikido/hugle.uk/pages/prose/Thesium/080-doubt.md

 everything done in the factories, nurseries and farms.
 The infrastructure is maintained from here.

-Closer in again are the administration zones, schools and gyms and entertainments.
-The police centres try to keep control based in this zone.
+Closer in again are the administration zones, schools, gyms and entertainments.
+Police centres based in this zone maintain control of the population.
 The inner suburbs are interspersed throughout and house the more wealthy.

 Around the central Cathedral are the grand halls of government.
 Heavily policed and guarded, these bastions keep the outer hoards out.
 These are the corridors of power.
 One half of this inner circle is the Laboratory.
 Here Root keeps and trains the White Coats.
-They facilitate the technical aspects of the great AI and have special dispensation to live beyond the dictat of The High Neem.
+They facilitate the technical aspects of the great AI and have special dispensation to live beyond the dictat of the High Neem.
 The entrance to the Bunker is kept safe at its base.

-The Cathedral itself, towering over all, houses The High Neem and his couterie of Cardinals.
+The Cathedral itself, towering over all, houses the High Neem and his couterie of Cardinals.
 His word is law which emanates out through the circles to the rest of Thesium.